 The constitution of the Board is defined in the Articles of Association of LME Clear.
 The Board comprises:

-The Executive Directors are the Chief Executive of LME Clear, the Chief Executive of the LME, the Co-Head of Global Markets at HKEx and the Group Risk Officer.
-In respect of the Independent Directors, two of these are appointed by HKEx UK and three are appointed by the Board.
+The Executive Directors are the Chief Executive of LME Clear, the Chief Executive of the LME, the Chief Information Officer at HKEx and the Deputy Group Risk Officer at HKEX.
+In respect of the Independent Directors, two of these are appointed by HKEX UK and three are appointed by the Board.

 The initial make-up of the Board was confirmed in a Press Release issued on 17 December 2013.
 As of July 2018, the Directors are as follows.